2004 Canadian federal election: New Democratic Party

-Before the announcement of the union of the right-of-centre parties, some were predicting that the New Democratic Party (Canada) would form the official opposition because the NDP was polling ahead of both right-of-centre parties.
+Before the announcement of the merger of the Canadian Alliance and Progressive Conservative Party, some were predicting that the NDP would form the official opposition because the party was polling ahead of both right-of-centre parties.
 A new leader (Jack Layton) and clear social democratic policies helped revitalize the NDP.
 Polls suggested that the NDP had returned to the 18% to 20% level of support it enjoyed in the 1984 election and 1988 election.
 Layton suggested that the NDP would break their previous record of 43 seats won under former leader Ed Broadbent.

 The NDP focused the campaign on winning ridings in Canada's urban centres, hoping especially to win seats in central Toronto, Hamilton, Ottawa and Winnipeg.
 The party's platform was built to cater to these regions and much of Layton's time was spent in these areas.

 The campaign stumbled early when Layton blamed the deaths of homeless people on Paul Martin, prompting the Liberals to accuse the NDP of negative campaigning.
 The NDP benefited from the decline in Liberal support, but not to the same extent as the Conservatives.
 There was an increasing prospect that NDP voters would switch to the Liberals to block a Conservative government.
 This concern did not manifest itself in the polls, however, and the NDP remained at somewhat below 20 percent mark in the polls for most of the campaign.

 The NDP achieved 15% of the popular vote, its highest in 16 years.
 However, it only won 19 seats in the House of Commons, two less than the 21 won in 1997, and far short of the 40 predicted.
 There was criticism that Layton's focus on urban issues and gay rights marginalized the party's traditional emphasis on the poor, the working class, and rural Canadians.
 Long-time MP Lorne Nystrom and several other incumbents from the Prairie provinces were defeated, with the NDP being shut out of Saskatchewan for the first time since 1965.
 Layton won his own seat in a tight race, while Broadbent was returned to Parliament after many years of absence.